-- Continue to promote the strengths of Latrobe City and Latrobe Regional Airport for aviation businesses through relevant channels including the Australian International Airshow held bi-annually at Avalon Airport as well as industry publications and representation at general aviation events. - Work with the Latrobe Valley Aero Club to understand and facilitate LVAC's expansion aspirations in the field of pilot training and to target complementary businesses in this area to attract.
+- Continue to promote the strengths of Latrobe City and Latrobe Regional Airport for aviation businesses through relevant channels including the Australian International Airshow held bi-annually at Avalon Airport as well as industry publications and representation at general aviation events. - Work with the Latrobe Valley Aero Club to understand and facilitate LVAC's expansion aspirations in the field of pilot training and to attract complementary businesses in this area.

-- Review the Latrobe City events calendar and identify opportunities for a wider range of events to be held at Latrobe Regional Airport which could benefit from the location and which can also encourage aviation uses. - Engage with contractors and suppliers to the emergency services providers to identify the potential for associated services to co-locate within the Emergency Services Precinct. - Seek out and engage potential passenger charter, commuter service or air taxi operators, which might be capable of establishing and growing a potential passenger transport market based on Latrobe, to further enhance the attractiveness of the location to business executives.
+- Review the Latrobe City events calendar and identify opportunities for a wider range of events to be held at Latrobe Regional Airport which could benefit from the location.
+These events may also encourage aviation uses. - Identify the potential for emergency services to co-locate within the Emergency Services Precinct. - Seek out and engage potential passenger charter, commuter service or air taxi operators, which might be capable of establishing and growing a potential passenger transport market based at Latrobe, to further enhance the attractiveness of the location to business executives.
 Also consider working with Melbourne (Essendon or Moorabbin) based operators with the objective of fostering charter services to and through Latrobe.

-AIRPORT SAFEGUARDING 7.0
+7.0 AIRPORT SAFEGUARDING